Vita

 Professional Experience:

-2020-present Empire State College/SUNY, Professor
+2020-present Empire State University/SUNY, Professor

-2014-2020 Empire State College/SUNY, Associate Professor
+2014-2020 Empire State University/SUNY, Associate Professor

-2009-2014 Empire State College/SUNY, Assistant Professor
+2009-2014 Empire State University/SUNY, Assistant Professor

 2006-2009 Arizona State University Polytechnic Campus, Clinical Assistant Professor